littlebizzy/slickstack/readme.md

 2. `sudo nano /var/www/ss-config`  [*configure as desired*](http://mirrors.slickstack.io/ss-config-sample.txt)

 3. `cd /var/www/ && sudo wget -O ss slick.fyi && sudo chmod 755 ss && sudo bash ss`

+From this point forward, you can manage your SlickStack [ss] server by using the `sudo bash` command on any one of the included *ss-* scripts located within the `/var/www/` directory.
+If desired, you can also safely re-install the entire stack using the installation steps above without encountering any conflicts or data loss.

 ## Structure